Truck Side Advertising Enables Businesses To Target Their Customers

 Truck side advertising: learn more about this mobile OOH concept.

 Trucking is still a lucrative venture in the US.
 The sector employs over 3.5 million Americans, most of them male.
 According to the American Trucking Associations (ATA), there are about 36 million registered trucks excluding government and farm trucks.
-As such, there is a massive opportunity for truck side advertising, which reaches deeper into the target audience compared to traditional media.
+As such, there is a massive opportunity for truck side advertising.
+It reaches deeper into the target audience versus traditional media.

 What is truck side advertising?